-Newcastle disease is a highly contagious viral infection that affects many species of domestic and wild birds.
-Most susceptible are domestic fowls, turkeys, pigeons and parrots.
-Milder disease is seen in a number of species including ducks, geese, pheasants, quail and guinea fowl.
-The disease can result in digestive, respiratory and/or nervous signs.
-Symptoms range from a mild, almost inapparent respiratory disease to a very severe depression, drop in egg production, increased respiration, profuse diarrhoea followed by collapse, or long-term nervous signs (such as twisted necks) if the birds survive.
+Newcastle Disease is a highly contagious viral infection that affects many species of domestic and wild birds to varying degrees.
+Domestic fowl, turkeys, pigeons and parrots are most susceptible while a mild form of the disease affects ducks, geese, pheasants, quail and guinea fowl.
+The disease can result in digestive, respiratory and/or nervous clinical signs, which range from a mild, almost inapparent respiratory disease to very severe depression, drop in egg production, increased respiration, profuse diarrhoea followed by collapse, or long-term nervous signs (such as twisted necks), if the birds survive.
 Severe forms of the disease are highly fatal.

 Newcastle Disease is caused by a paramyxovirus that can vary in pathogenicity from mild to highly pathogenic.
 Spread is usually by direct physical contact with infected or diseased birds.
 The virus is present in manure and is breathed out into the air.
 Other sources of infection are contaminated equipment, carcasses, water, food and clothing.
 People can easily carry the virus from one shed or farm to another.
 Newcastle Disease virus does not affect humans in the same way that it does birds but it can cause conjunctivitis in humans.